stafiprotocol/stafi-node/README.md

 ```
 It may take 30minutes - 1hour, which depends on your machine.

 > You may encounter CMAKE_PROJECT_VERSION error.
-Please scroll bottom and follow the instruction to fix it.
+Please scroll to the bottom and follow the instructions to fix it.

 ### Running